DeSciL/Qualtrics/README.md

 The worker has to transfer this exit code with copy and paste to Amazon Mechnical Turk.
 This procedure is very robust and easy to understand for turkers.

-- See script [QualtricsPanel.ps1] for details how to create a panel.
+- See script [QualtricsPanel.ps1](https://github.com/DeSciL/Qualtrics/blob/master/QualtricsPanel.ps1) for details how to create a panel.
-- See file [Checkout]() for instructions to setup a 'Custom end of survey message'.
+- See file [Checkout](https://github.com/DeSciL/Qualtrics/blob/master/Checkout.md) for instructions to setup a 'Custom end of survey message'.
 - See file Factorial (tba) for instructions to setup a panel with predefined factorial designs

 ### 3. HIT Definition

 - More details and instructions (tba)
-- See file [HitDefinition.json]() for details.
+- See file [HitDefinition.json](https://github.com/DeSciL/Qualtrics/blob/master/HitDefinition.json) for details.
-- See script [HitDefinition.ps1]() to process
+- See script [HitDefinition.ps1](https://github.com/DeSciL/Qualtrics/blob/master/HitDefinition.ps1) to process definition files.

 ### 4. Experimental designs